Biological Sciences

 The Department of Biological Sciences strongly supports the positions of both the American Association for the Advancement of Science and the National Academy of Sciences that intelligent design is not scientific and should not be presented as science in science classes.

-The requirements for the B.A. and B.S. in biology, behavioral neuroscience, and molecular biology are listed below.
+The requirements for the B.A. and B.S. in biology, neuroscience, and cellular and molecular biology are listed below.
 Research interests of the faculty and instrumentation are described in the section on graduate education.

 B.A. with Major in Biology